lukejagodzinski/meteor-astronomy-docs/docs/saving.md

 {{#template name="Saving"}}
-In this section we will focus on documents' storage.
+In this section we will focus on the storage of documents.
 MongoDB provides the `insert` method that allows document inserting and the `update` method that modifies an already stored document.
-In Astronomy we don't need to call this methods directly.
-Because Astronomy documents are aware of their states, we can replace both methods with the one named `save()`.
-Let's take a look at the example showing how to insert new document and update existing one.
+In Astronomy we don't need to call these methods directly.
+Because Astronomy documents are aware of their states, we can replace both methods with the a single method `save()`.
+Let's take a look at an example showing how to insert a new document and update an existing one.

 ```js
 var user = new User();